nasa/dorado-scheduling/README.md

         $ dorado-scheduling-prepare model.lp.zst

-This will take 5-20 minutes and will generate a file that is about 200 MB in size.
+This will take 5-10 minutes and will generate a file that is about 200 MB in size.

 ### To generate an observing plan

 6. Generate an observing plan for the included example sky map:

-        $ dorado-scheduling model.lp.zst examples/6.fits --nexp 5 -o 6-5.ecsv
+        $ dorado-scheduling model.lp.zst examples/6.fits -o examples/6.ecsv

     This will take 5-10 minutes and will use about 16 GB of memory at peak.

 7. Print out the observing plan:

-        $ cat 6-5.ecsv
+        $ cat examples/6.ecsv
         # %ECSV 0.9
         # ---
         # datatype: